 - Retreat participants are required to complete an evaluation survey following the retreat

-Applications will open August 6 and close August 22 at 12pm (noon) EST.
+Applications will open August 6 and close August 22.

 The Wallace Center will cover the cost of Retreat materials and the lodging, meals, and transportation during the Retreat.
 A limited number of travel scholarships will be available to support transportation to/from Kansas City, MO.